|Indicators – Suncor company totals||GRI Standards||2014||2015||2016||2017||2018|

 - Direct energy is primary energy consumed on-site by Suncor operated facilities.

 - Indirect energy includes imported electricity, steam, heating and cooling duty from third parties.
 The indirect energy calculation methodology credits operations for electricity exported to external users and/or other Suncor facilities.
-For wind energy facilities, electricity that is sold to provincial grids is converted to an equivalent amount in GJs and deducted from the total indirect energy.

 - The energy intensity of renewables business is based on energy input for ethanol production with wind energy production deducted from that total energy input.